Your public water system (PWS) is required by Idaho Code to have a Cross Connection Control Program

 Follow these steps:

-1. Establish your Cross Connection Control Program.
-Have the City Council, HOA Board of Directors, or Administrators of your system officially adopt a Cross Connection Control Policy (CCCP).
+1. Adopt a Cross Connection Control Policy.
+Have the City Council, HOA Board of Directors, or Administrators of your utility officially adopt a Cross Connection Control Policy (CCCP).
 The most important component of a Cross Connection Control Policy is the ability to enforce annual testing of backflow prevention assemblies.
-Most PWS choose to do this through termination of water services to those customers that do not comply.
+Most Public Water Systems (PWS) choose to do this through termination of water services to those customers that do not comply.
+(Note: Enforcement of your policy may require adoption of an ordinance.)
 IRWA has a CCCP template you may use!
-This template includes all the state-required elements of a Cross Connection Control Program.
+This template includes all the state-required elements of a Cross Connection Control Policy.

 3. Perform an inspection of the property.
 Your Backflow Certified Operators may want to inspect any properties that have potential cross connection risks to establish which type of backflow assembly is required.
 For very large systems this might be unreasonable; however, addressing small sections of the community each year is a good start.
 New construction should always be inspected (include this as an element in your CCCP).
-IRWA recommends using an inspection form to document your inspections.
+IRWA recommends documenting your inspections using a spreadsheet or some type of formal record keeping.
+The inspection template below is available for your use.

 4. Provide contact information to your residents.
 If this is a new program for your community, your residents may not know who to contact to install and test backflow prevention assemblies.
 Providing a list of local plumbers that can perform these services would be helpful to get them started.
+Only Backflow Assembly Testers that have a current license in the state of Idaho should perform this task.
+The tester should be submitting paperwork to the water purveyor (your water system!) following each test.
 A quick Google search should pull up installers and testers in your area.
 Here are a few lists:

 5. Require annual testing of backflow assemblies.
 The most important component of your Cross Connection Control Program is enforcement.
 As water purveyors, you need to ensure your PWS is protected from backflow incidents that could introduce potentially harmful substances into your drinking water system.
-After identifying where backflow assemblies are needed at homes and business connected to your drinking water system, you have the authority to require installation and annual testing of those assemblies.
+After identifying which water customers need to install backflow assemblies, you have the authority to require installation and annual testing of those assemblies.
 IRWA recommends requiring annual testing around the same time each year.
 An easy way to do this is to send out a testing letter with the monthly water bill and include numbers for local testers.
-The property owner should submit proof of testing to you.
+The backflow assembly tester should submit proof of testing to you.
+You may want to provide a testing form or other guidance for local testers on your utility’s website.
+A great example from a local water system is the City of Twin Falls.
+Check out their page on backflow, which includes links to pertinent city code, testing forms, and other educational materials.

 6. Enforce repercussions for non-compliance.
 As mentioned above, your Cross Connection Control Program will only be effective if it is enforced.
 Your CCCP should outline consequences for customers that do not perform annual testing of their backflow assemblies.
 Your city may need to adopt a Cross Connection Control Ordinance to allow for termination of water services.
 If your PWS is an HOA or Water Corporation, authority to terminate services may already be written into your by-laws.
 Perform some research on this matter for liability purposes.
 Contact IRWA if you need assistance.